JobinJohan/DataViz/README.md

-# DataViz
+# Big building data visualization: a visualization tool for the "Smart Living Lab"
-Big building data visualization: a visualization tool for the "Smart Living Lab"
+## Bachelor thesis, university of Fribourg 2018

 Collecting huge amount of data of building has gained importance in the last years.
 Indeed, with the growth of the Internet of Things, getting data using sensors has become always simpler and cheaper.
 All these raw data are usually stored in big databases, ready to be used for all kind of applications.